 Change of Address

-No student is to leave the campus at any time during school hours for any reason except by pass from Attendance, Health, or R.O.P. offices.
-Students may earn the privilege for an off-campus lunch pass.
-An individual student's earned credits, G.P.A. and CAHSEE results determine this privilege for eleventh and twelfth grade students only.
+No student is to leave the campus at any time during school hours for any reason except by pass from A school official.
+An individual student's earned credits, G.P.A. results determine this privilege for eleventh and twelfth grade students only.